Program Directors

 What You’ll Learn

-Learn the different legal systems for acquiring and securing mineral rights
+How and why the different legal systems intersect when acquiring and securing mineral rights

 Practical solutions for solving ESG issues